-Iggy’s role involves heading up Omnicare’s operations and implementing its strategy.
+This role involves heading up Omnicare’s operations and implementing its strategy.

-His main responsibilities include accountability for the organisation; overseeing the Senior Management team; advocating for Omnicare and its clients; and business development and strategic planning
+The main responsibilities include accountability for the organisation; overseeing the Senior Management team; advocating for Omnicare and its clients; and business development and strategic planning

 Monika Bretmaisser - General Manager - Finance

 Monika’s role involves ensuring Omnicare is in optimal financial health.